Coronavirus (Covid-19) support page

 Every so often we get sent information about how Scouting can apply for funds or grants.
 We will list them here for you to consider if they are appropriate or applicable to your section / unit / group or district.

-Cranham Scout centre is currently closed.
-As soon as they re-open you can use this amazing resource for great Scouting experiences.
+Cranham Scout centre is currently open for bookings.
+You can use this amazing resource for great Scouting experiences.

 Find out more at the Cranham Scout Centre website